-The Mandatory Meetings are for all exhibitors showing dairy, goats, beef, swine, sheep, horses, poultry and rabbits.
-Participation will be mandatory to show and sell at the Fair.
+The Mandatory Meetings are for all exhibitors showing horses and dogs.
+Participation will be mandatory to show .

-Mandatory meeting dates/times are as follows: Horses: Thursday, July 27, 2023, 7:00-7:30 pm in the horse arena (fairgrounds).
+Mandatory meeting dates/times are as follows: Horses: Thursday, July 24, 2025, 7:00-7:30 pm in the horse arena (fairgrounds).

+Dairy/Goats/Beef/Swine/Sheep/Poultry/Rabbits: There is no longer a mandatory meeting for these species.

-Dairy/Goats/Beef/Swine/Sheep/Poultry/Rabbits: Thursday, July 27, 2023, 7:30 pm in the Sheep/Swine barn (fairgrounds) The mandatory Dog Obedience Class has been scheduled for Wednesday, August 2, 2023 at 5:30 p.m. in the Event Tent (fairgrounds).
+The mandatory Dog Obedience Class has been scheduled for Wednesday, July 30, 2025 at 5:30 p.m. in the Event Tent (fairgrounds).